-A detailed analysis will be made of several cases in which human factors methods have been applied to improve the efficiency with which human-machine systems operate.
+A detailed analysis will be made of several cases in which human factors methods have been applied to improve the efficiency with which human machine systems operate.
 Examples will be chosen both from the area of basic ergonomics and from high technology.
-Emphasis will be placed on the practical use of material learned in earlier human factors courses.
+Emphasis will be placed on the practical use of material learned in earlier human factors courses and ergonomics methods to a set of circumstances under which humans are considered central to the proposed solution; Understand and mitigate obstacles associated with conducting human factors and ergonomics activities in different situations; Map human factors and ergonomics characteristics of different case studies to the Human-Tech ladder; Demonstrate initiative, personal responsibility, and accountability in both personal and group contexts; Use "realworld" knowledge acquired from this course to market candidacy for employment opportunities